What is a pitcher? Why is pitching the most important defensive position?

 What is a Pitcher?

-- Fastball: A straight, speedy pitch
+- Fastball: A direct and rapid pitch

-- Curveball: A pitch that curves downward
+- Curveball: A pitch that arcs downward

-- Slider: A pitch that moves sideways
+- Slider: A pitch that veers sideways

 Why Pitching is the Most Important Defensive Position